base/node/README.md

 ## Snapshots

 Snapshots are available to help you sync your node more quickly.
 See [docs.base.org](https://docs.base.org/chain/run-a-base-node#snapshots) for links and more details on how to restore from a snapshot.
+When restoring from a snapshot, make sure that:
+- The snapshot matches the network you are running (mainnet vs sepolia).
+- The snapshot was generated for the same client type you use (geth, reth, or nethermind).
+- Your `NETWORK_ENV` and `CLIENT` values in `docker compose` match the snapshot you downloaded.

 ## Supported Networks